smarthomeNG/plugins/rcswitch/README.md

 # RCswitch
-RCswithc is a plugin for smarthomeNG to send RC switch commands.
+RCswitch is a plugin for smarthomeNG to send RC switch commands.
 With this plugin 433mhz remote controlled power plugs can be controlled from the smarthomeNG environment.

 ## plugin.conf
 Adding following lines to plugin.conf in smarthomeNG will enable the rcswitch plugin: